nus-cs2103-AY2021S1/tp/docs/team/wincenttjoi.md

   * Managed releases `v1.1` on GitHub
   * Planned and sketched UI Mock Up using Figma ([\#63](https://github.com/AY2021S1-CS2103T-T12-1/tp/issues/63))

+* **Added help and preview window**: Help window and summary command window. <<Insert PR>>
+  * What it does: Allows users to have easy reference when they want to start learning OneShelf.
+  * Justification: As OneShelf have a relatively steep learning curve, it is good to have a good guidance at the start to ensure that user can get accustomed to the features easily.

 * **Enhancements to existing features**:
   * Updated the GUI layout draft 1 (Pull requests [\#42](https://github.com/AY2021S1-CS2103T-T12-1/tp/pull/42), [\#63](https://github.com/AY2021S1-CS2103T-T12-1/tp/pull/64/files))